noah-schechter/docs-remix/content/docs/Get Started/key-concepts.md

 - **Projects are the unit of investigations.** To begin an investigation, create a [project](/investigations/projects) and [share](/investigations/collaboration) it with your team.

 ## Collaborating
 All data on Atlos is private by default.
-To collaborate, first share your investigation by adding collaborators usernames on the Access page.
+To collaborate, first share your investigation by sending a project invite link to your team.

 ## Importing investigations
 If you'd like to move an investigation from a spreadsheet on Atlos, create a new project, navigate to its Manage page, and [bulk import](/investigations/import-and-export-data#data-import) a CSV.